Heavy Metal (film): "Neverwhere Land"

 Because of time constraints, a segment called "Neverwhere Land", which would have connected "Captain Sternn" to "B-17", was cut.

 The story follows the influence of the Loc-Nar upon the evolution of a planet, from the Loc-Nar landing in a body of water, influencing the rise of the industrial age, and a world war.
 This original story was created by Cornelius Cole III.

 The original rough animatics are set to a loop of the beginning of Pink Floyd's "Time".
 The 1996 VHS release included this segment at the end of the tape.
 On the DVD release, this segment is included as a bonus feature.
-In both released versions, the sequence is set to the music of "Passacaglia" (from Magnificat), composed and conducted by Krzysztof Penderecki.
+In both released versions, the sequence is set to the music of "Passacaglia" (from Magnificat), composed and conducted by Krzysztof Penderecki and with animation studio being produced by Duck Soup Produckions.

 "B-17"

-A World War II B-17 bomber nicknamed the Pacific Pearl makes a difficult bombing run with heavy damage and casualties.
+A World War II B-17 bomber nicknamed the Pacific Pearl makes a difficult bombing run and suffers heavy damage with all of the crew except the pilot and co-pilot killed by gunfire.
 As the bomber limps home, the co-pilot goes back to check on the crew.
 Finding nothing but dead bodies, he notices the Loc-Nar trailing the plane.
 Informing the pilot, he heads back to the cockpit, when the Loc-Nar rams itself into the plane and reanimates the dead crew members as zombies.
 The co-pilot is killed, while the pilot parachutes away in time.
 He lands on an island where he finds a graveyard of airplanes from various times, along with the wrecked airplanes' zombified airmen, who surround him, sealing the horrified pilot's fate.